How to Plant Trees and Shrubs- Gardening Expert and Host of Growing a Greener World®

 For the best chance of success, follow these seven important steps for all your fall transplants to reach their full potential:

-When preparing any hole for planting, make it two to three times wider than the current root mass but never deeper than the plant was growing in its previous environment.
-With trees, an even better guide is to look for the flare of the trunknear the soil level.
+How deep should the soil be when planting trees and shrubs?
+When preparing any hole for tree planting, make it two to three times wider than the current root mass but never deeper than the plant was growing in its previous environment.
+With trees, an even better guide is to look for the flare of the trunk near the soil level.
 Don’t place the tree in the planting hole so deep that any part of that flair is covered with soil.
 The truth is, even nurseries sometimes put plants in containers too deeply.
 There have been many times where I’ve actually had to pull away soil to find the base of the trunk flair and true surface roots.
 Make a habit of checking this.

 Tip: An easy way to know if your hole is at the right depth is to take your shovel handle and lay it across the grade.
 The top of the root ball or tree flare should be at or above the handle level.

-3. Inspect the roots and disturb when necessary.
+3. Inspect tree roots and disturb them when necessary.

 Once the plant is out of its container, look at the roots.
 If they are densely bound in a circular pattern or have started growing in the shape of the container, break up the pattern.
 I can’t emphasize this enough!